breatheco-de/python-flask-api-tutorial/.learn/exercises/00-intro/README.md

 # Welcome to Flask!

-In this tutorial, we are going to be building a REST API that exposes 3 endpoints to the internet:
+In this tutorial, we are going to be building a REST API that exposes 3 endpoints to the Internet:

 ```txt
 GET /todos